Goal 2: Examine Mental Illness Trajectories Across the Lifespan

 Interest areas include:

-- Conducting longitudinal studies that track changes in behavior with changes in brain development, psychosocial development, and other normative maturational processes, to characterize the progression from early markers to subsequent impairment in domains of functioning.
-NIMH encourages the use of large and diverse samples, adequately sampled for underserved, minority, and underrepresented groups and with sufficient power to examine mediators and moderators including race, ethnicity, sex, gender, and sexual orientation.
+- Conducting longitudinal studies that track changes in behavior, cognition, and affect; brain maturation, psychosocial and physical development; and, environmental exposures, to characterize the progression from early markers to subsequent impairment in domains of functioning.
+NIMH encourages the use of large and diverse samples, adequately sampled for underserved, minoritized, and underrepresented groups and with sufficient power to examine mediators and moderators including structural, systemic, and interpersonal racism and discrimination.

-- Identifying the biological mechanisms (e.g., molecular, cellular, circuit-level) involved in healthy and dysfunctional neurodevelopmental trajectories, including the functional consequences of sex and gender differences that have shown empirical associations to mental illnesses.
+- Identifying the biological mechanisms (e.g., molecular, cellular, circuit) involved in healthy and dysfunctional neurodevelopmental trajectories, including processes that underlie sex and gender differences in incidence, age of onset, and severity of mental illnesses.

-- Identifying and characterizing sensitive periods for brain, cognitive, social, and affective development during which core facets of functioning (e.g., RDoC constructs) can be targeted for optimal intervention to prevent, pre-empt, and/or effectively treat mental illnesses across diverse populations.
+- Identifying and characterizing sensitive periods for brain, cognitive, social, and affective development during which core facets of functioning (e.g., RDoC constructs, including social and environmental influences) can be targeted for optimal intervention to prevent, pre-empt, and/or effectively treat mental illnesses across diverse populations.

-- Translating knowledge about sensitive periods and their critical mechanisms to manipulate developmental trajectories of neural circuits and associated behaviors to prevent or minimize disease trajectories and promote optimal outcomes.
+- Translating knowledge about sensitive periods and their critical mechanisms to manipulate developmental trajectories of neural circuits and associated behaviors, to prevent or minimize disease trajectories and promote optimal outcomes, or to provide evidence to inform policies directed at social and environmental determinants of health associated with mental illness risk and severity.

 The best time to address a mental illness is before the appearance of symptoms.
 Preventive interventions will rely on biomarkers and other indicators that give health care providers the ability to predict the onset of illness for individuals, not just populations, at risk.
 Currently, the mental health field lacks predictors that could inform a diagnosis, guide intervention, or predict response to intervention and the future course of illness.
 Further, understanding the mechanisms involved in risk and protective factors may shed light on novel intervention targets.
-Targets can include molecular processes; synaptic- and circuit-level regions or networks; neural systems; psychological, cognitive, emotional, or behavioral processes; and, environmental phenomena.
-We need to identify clinically useful biomarkers and behavioral indicators with high predictive value to guide the use of preventive interventions across diverse populations, environments, and developmental processes.
+Targets can include molecular processes; synaptic- and circuit-level regions or networks; neural systems; intrapersonal factors (e.g., psychological, cognitive, emotional, behavioral); interpersonal processes; and, environmental factors.
+We need to identify clinically useful biomarkers, behavioral indicators, and measures of social-environmental exposures with high predictive value to guide the use of preventive interventions across diverse populations, environments, and developmental processes.